 It’s pretty impossible to say that one of these brands is better than the other.

-North Face focuses a bit more on making stylish and modern products, while Columbia puts all of their effort into making ultra-warm jackets.
-But then again, that does not mean that TNF jackets aren't warm, or that Columbia jackets aren't stylish.
+North Face focuses a bit more on making stylish and modern products, while Columbia puts all of its efforts into making ultra-warm jackets.
+But then again, that does not mean that TNF jackets aren’t warm, or that Columbia jackets aren’t stylish.
 So you see my dilemma.

 But there are some jackets that obviously perform better than the others, so that’s what I’ll focus on here.

 North Face’s Retro 1996 Nuptse jacket is the perfect choice for this winter.
 It’s on-trend, super warm, and incredibly lightweight, even though it looks so fluffy.
 Plus it packs into its own pocket, which makes it really great for travel.
 You get a really warm jacket that takes up really little space in your suitcase, which is always a bonus.

 The other North Face jacket I really loved was the Triclimate ThermoBall jacket.
 It’s basically three jackets for the price of one, which I think is a really good deal.
 It’s warm, waterproof, great for both the slopes and the city, and just really good value for money.

 This is a jacket that you won’t wear just in the winter – because you can separate the shell from the inner layer, you also get two jackets that are also great for fall and spring.

 Out of Columbia’s jackets, I think that the Barlow is the best choice for this winter.
 It is exceptionally warm, which is pretty important if you live in a really cold area.
 But it is also waterproof and has tons of different pockets, as well as a removable hood.
 On top of that, it actually looks really stylish, and you can easily wear it with any other outfit.